tejpshah/fbp-stable-diffusion/readme.md

 The output of sample generations from  `prompts.txt` can be seen here [here](data/).

-The githup repository is here: https://github.com/tejpshah/fbp-stable-diffusion
+The github repository is here: https://github.com/tejpshah/fbp-stable-diffusion

 To make each of these possible, I detail the main ideas below: